sensorius/Calefactio/Projects/Get_Temperature_From_DMI/README.md

-In this sketch, the current mean outdoor temperatur is fetched for a 10x10km sport in Denmark.
+In this sketch, the current mean outdoor temperatur is fetched for a 10x10km area in Denmark.
 The data is provided by Danmarks Meteorologiske Institut.